theostowell/tstowx.com/content/now/index.md

 ShowBreadCrumbs: true
 ---

-The now page is where I give updates on what I've been doing.
+The **/now** page is where I give updates on what I've been doing.
 The front page is great, but it gets very outdated, very quickly.

-So here's the now page, as inspired by [Derek Sivers]().
+So here's an alternative solution, as inspired by [Derek Sivers]().
 It's going to be like a public diary for me.

 •••